 Figure 1.
-For the current week, the effective reproduction R{eff} has remained constant at 0.61 today compared to 0.6 on Thursday of last week.
-The 7-day average of the current week has decreased to 0.62 compared to 0.77 of last week.
+For the current week, the effective reproduction $R{eff}$ has decreased to 0.6 today compared to 0.75 on Thursday of last week.
+The 7-day average of the current week has also significantly decreased to 0.77 compared to 0.89 of last week.

 Figure 2.
-Official COVID-19 case numbers up to 16 February (red dots) were approximated with an adapted model for shortterm forecasts for the different phases of the epidemics (color coded).
+Official COVID-19 case numbers up to 9 February (red dots) were approximated with an adapted model for short-term forecasts for the different phases of the epidemics (color coded).
 The dynamics during the current week indicates an exponential (green) regime and a linear fit (grey) exhibits a rather constant slope of 2,100 cases/day compared to 2,037 cases/day for the fit of last week.

 Figure 3.
-The daily COVID-19 cases numbers up to 16 February (red dots) and the 7-day average (grey).
+The daily COVID-19 case numbers up to 9 February (red dots) and the 7-day average (grey).
 Note that a linear regime is characterized by a flat curve and that an exponential behavior would correspond to a straight line.
-For the current week, the 7-day average of daily cases (grey) has further decreased to605 cases/day compared to 1,217 cases/day for the week before, which corresponds to a decrease of 50% compared to a 35% decrease last week.
+For the current week, the 7-day average of daily cases (grey) has further decreased to 1,217 cases/day compared to 1,871 cases/day for the week before, which corresponds to a decrease of 35% compared to a 19% decrease last week.

 To assess the future epidemiological development in Luxembourg, we parameterized an extended epidemiological SIR model with data from Luxembourg by a Kalman filter.
 The model considers high and low risk groups, the current state of vaccination, and the vaccine efficacy against transmission for the Delta variant inferred from Luxembourg data as 44% and 68% for the first and the second dose, respectively, and the efficacy against severe outcome as 74% and 85%, respectively.
 For the Omicron variant, the transmissibility is increased by roughly 200%.
 However, the hospitalization risk is reduced by 60% for normal care and 80% for ICU compared to the Delta variant.
 Based on these assumptions and the current age-distribution of infected persons of the last two weeks, the model integrates the dynamics of daily cases, hospitalizations and ICU occupancy and projects the future development of the epidemics.
-Note that the model does not consider future changes in social behavior or vaccine efficacies explicitly and that the projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to an 13% decrease or increase in social interactions for the optimistic and pessimistic scenarios (Figures 4 to 6).
+Note that the model does not consider future changes in social behavior or vaccine efficacies explicitly and that the projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to an 11% decrease or increase in social interactions for the optimistic and pessimistic scenarios (Figures 4 to 6).

 The midterm projections of the 7-day average of daily new cases (Figure 4) estimate the current level of social interactions and consider the vaccination status.
-The projections reflect the current trend and the corresponding projections for the 7-day average of daily cases indicates a continuing relaxation for the next weeks (Figure 4 left) with a slightly faster trend than anticipated from last week's projections (Figure 4 right) probably due to the current vacation period.
-The stabilized regime is further indicated by the optimistic and pessimistic scenario corresponding to 13% change in social interaction which do not lead to a major difference in expected case numbers of around 300 cases/day on average at the beginning of March.
+The projections reflect the current trend and the corresponding projections for the 7-day average of daily cases indicates a continuing relaxation for the next weeks (Figure 4 left) in agreement with last week's projections (Figure 4 right).
+The stabilized regime is further indicated by the optimistic and pessimistic scenario corresponding to 11% change in social interaction which do not lead to a major difference in expected case numbers of around 500 cases/day on average at the beginning of March.
 Note that in some countries the relaxing trend was followed by stagnation of even moderate increase potentially due to increased social interactions.
 Hence, the epidemic dynamics will also depend on the future development of social life and potential import cases associated to the ski vacation period, including different virus variants.